AnimalGenomicsETH/Lectures/2025_Cesky_pangenome_workshop/slides.md

 ### Visualising **pan**genomic data

-**Sadly, not really...** \
-Everything is more complicated in the pangenomic world.
+Everything is more complicated in the pangenomic world

 . . .

-But it depends what are we interested in:
+What are we trying to visualise?

- - viewing relationship between many assemblies?
+ - Synteny between many assemblies?
- - viewing alignments/annotations on pangenome graphs?
+ - Genic regions in a pangenome?
+ - Alignments to a pangenome?

 ### Interactive visualisation

-How do we visualise the *GFA* output of pangenome construction?
+How do we visualise the *.gfa* output of pangenome construction?

 . . .

-One of the most common tools is `Bandage` ([https://github.com/asl/BandageNG](https://github.com/asl/BandageNG)). \
+One of the most common tools is `BandageNG` ([https://github.com/asl/BandageNG](https://github.com/asl/BandageNG)).

+. . .

-It has several advantages:
+We'll explore this in the pratical, but it has several advantages:

  - easy to install
- - quick to load small-moderate graphs
+ - quick to load small-to-moderate sized graphs
- - lots of extra functionality
+ - extensive analytic functionality

 ### Interactive visualisation

-\includegraphics[width=0.9\textwidth]{2025_Cesky_pangenome_workshop/bandageNG.png}
+\includegraphics[width=0.8\textwidth]{2025_Cesky_pangenome_workshop/bandageNG.png}

 ### Static visualisation